Course pages 2014–15

-Prerequisites: Introduction to Natural Language Processing L100 and, preferably, Spoken Language Processing L106
+Prerequisites: L95 Introduction to Natural Language Syntax and Parsing and, preferably, Spoken Language Processing L106

 This module aims to provide an introduction to machine learning with specific application to tasks such as document topic classification, spam email filtering, and named entity and event recognition for textual information extraction.
 We will cover supervised, weakly-supervised and unsupervised approaches using generative and discriminative classifiers based on graphical models, including hidden Markov models, Gaussian mixture models and conditional random fields.

 - Classification by machine learning: classification vs. prediction, types of classifier, generative vs. discriminative models, supervised training.
 [2 lectures, Dr Clark]

 - Document topic classification: bag-of-words representation, evaluation measures, feature selection, model comparison [2 seminars, Prof Briscoe]

 - Graphical models: Markov Models, Hidden Markov Models, Gaussian Mixture Models, Conditional Random Fields, Estimation Maximisation, Variational Inference.
 [4 lectures, Dr Clark]

 - Spam email filtering: task, adaptive training, semi-structured documents, N-gram language models, evaluation [1 seminar, Prof Briscoe]